Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 Let's add some notification code that lets us communicate from the container app to the extension without ambiguity.

-First, let's add a file we will share with both targets. `Xcode->File->New-File-Swift File` and call it `NotificationName.swift`.
+First, let's add a file we will share with both targets. `Xcode->File->New-File->Swift File` and call it `NotificationName.swift`.
 ___
 ![](/images/cmio/NotificationName.jpg)
 ___